makrai/notes/zhang2310-socioprag-64-lang.md

   * we define a global metric called SPARROW score, which represents the unweighted average of all dataset-specific metrics
   * an overall indication of performance on SM tasks
-  * may be dominated by the largest task cluster (i.e., sentiment analysis) or languages (e.g., languages from Indo-European language family)
+  * may be dominated by the largest task cluster (ie, sentiment analysis) or languages (e.g., languages from Indo-European language family)

 ## 3.1 Task Clusters